If the biggest corporate mergers were ever done on data room

 3. AB InBev – SABMiller

-AB InBev acquired SABMiller for $120 billion to rank as the largest takeover of a London-listed company and created the world’s biggest brewing company.
+AB InBev acquired SABMiller for more than $100 billion to rank as the largest takeover of a London-listed company and created the world’s biggest brewing company.
 In addition to market recognition, the new company has received many awards, including the Grand Prize at the American Lawyer Awards as a global M&A deal of the year.

 The deal to merge the world’s top brewing corporations faced antitrust challenges.
 Thus, applications for the transaction had to be filed in about 30 jurisdictions.
 Most of them required legal protection to deal with antitrust regulators’ concerns about public interest and antitrust implications.